 This test does not need to be repeated as a subsequent part of UEPT.

-* Note: If the Testing Participant would not have access to a particular webservice once it has qualified in the User Role for which it is undertaking UEPT the test will not be required.
+Note: If the Testing Participant would not have access to a particular webservice once it has qualified in the User Role for which it is undertaking UEPT the test will not be required.

-5.4.6 UEPT
+Procedural Steps for the Execution of Additional SR Testing via DUST

+The table below sets out the steps that must be undertaken during execution of the Additional SR Testing by both the DCC and the Testing Participant seeking to undertake Additional SR Testing via DUST and the timeframes within which such steps must be complete.

+For Testing Participant wishing to carry Additional SR Testing via the UEPT process, DCC and Testing Participant should follow the steps and timeframes as set out in Table 3 in Clause 5.10.1.